le0kar0ub1/LightBeam/README.md

 ## PROLOGUE

-The repository structure will change during the project work.
+The repository structure will evoluate during the project.

 ## INSTALL